Checkmarx/swag/README.md

 ### How do I receive swag?
 - Print it yourself (send the files to a business producing stickers)
-- Come and say hi in conferenses Checkmarx attend
+- Come and say hi in conferences Checkmarx attend

 ### License and Attribution